Case study · Solo founder · 2026

 Core experiences

-- Home screen widgets (balance forecast, week ahead)
+- Home screen widgets for balance forecast and week ahead.

 I iterated directly in the product using AI assisted development, collapsing the feedback loop from days to minutes.